jusss/BluetoothConnect/README.md

 -- 4. archlinux blueman-manager right click on android device name, choose 'connect'<br/>
 -- 5. pair each other<br/>
 -- 6. it works<br/>

+# Latency on iOS/iPadOS

+it may have some latency on iOS/iPadOS, search "predict" in Settings, disable "Predictive" in General -> Keyboard and all the smart things disable "Extended Predictions" in Accessibility -> Switch Control